 Women, although they may seem as complicated creatures when it comes to love and money, are really not complicated at all when it comes to their sexuality.
 Women identify themselves as women.
 Through history, both mythological and recorded women have struggled for acceptance from the male population to be seen as equals.

 The word Lesbian, the derivative of Lesbos, came to be used to describe the love between two women, the identification of a woman who has sex with other women.
 Throughout history, we have very little depictions of women having sex with women.
 Although there is more than enough art on male erotica.

-In history, we do have women that dressed and behaved as a men.
-However, most of those instances was for the betterment of the woman herself.
+In history, we do have women that dressed and behaved as men.
+However, most of those instances were for the betterment of the woman herself.
 Such as education in medicine, sciences, religion, and art.
-They did not dress as men because they were Lesbians.
+They did not dress like men because they were Lesbians.
 Although, maybe they did.
 We will never know for sure.